Haversack: U.S. Army

-Haversacks were in use during the American Civil War, as recounted in Grant's memoirs, "In addition to the supplies transported by boat, the men were to carry forty rounds of ammunition in the cartridge-boxes and four days' rations in haversacks."
+Haversacks were in use during the American Civil War, as is recounted in Ulysses Grant's memoirs: "In addition to the supplies transported by boat, the men were to carry forty rounds of ammunition in the cartridge-boxes and four days' rations in haversacks."

 In 1910, the U.S. Army adopted the M1910 haversack as the standard pack for all infantrymen.
 The pack is essentially a sheet of canvas that folds around its contents (clothing, daily rations, and assorted personal items), and is held together by adjustable straps that thread through loops.
-A "tail" threaded onto the bottom of the haversack with a leather strap is intended to hold the bedroll, and can be detached from the haversack without disturbing the contents of the pack.
+A "tail" threaded onto the bottom of the haversack with a leather strap is intended to hold the bedroll and can be detached from the haversack without disturbing the contents of the pack.
 Shoulder straps and a single rear strap are designed to attach to a cartridge belt in a suspender configuration.
 The exterior of the pack has grommets for attaching a bayonet scabbard, a mess kit pouch, and a canvas carrier for a short-handled shovel (entrenching tool).

-The M1910 haversack continued production during the interwar years with minor modifications "An upgraded haversack was developed in 1928 that had quick release buckles and a web strap and buckle closure on the meat can pouch replacing the metal button.
+The M1910 haversack continued production during the interwar years with minor modifications: "An upgraded haversack was developed in 1928 that had quick release buckles and a web strap and buckle closure on the meat can pouch replacing the metal button.
 However, the M-1928 haversack did not go into production until 1940, and older haversacks continued to be issued until stocks were exhausted."
 The M-1944 Combat Pack was developed from the much lighter and user-friendly US Marine Corps M-1941 Jungle pack which was developed during the Banana Wars which required a lighter pack in the tropics.
 The M-1944 pack had some shortcomings and a new M-1945 began replacing earlier packs in February 1945.
-The two packs had incompatible combat and cargo packs due to different release buckles.
+The two packs had incompatible combat and cargo packs because of different release buckles.

 The new two-part design, based on the Marine M-1941 jungle pack, used a much smaller back pack (for rations, clothes, ammunition, and messkit), and a separate cargo bag that attached to the bottom for extra clothes, shoes, and miscellaneous other items.
 The upper field pack had the same type of grommet tabs and loops as the M-1928 for attaching a bayonet and entrenchment tool plus straps for securing a "horseshoe" bedroll.

-The M-1936 field bag was a copy of the British officers Musette bag of World War I and was issued to officers, engineers and mounted personnel.
+The M-1936 field bag was a copy of the British officer's Musette bag of World War I and was issued to officers, engineers and mounted personnel.
 It was a smaller pack lacking shoulder straps and could be attached to a set of cotton web suspenders or carried by a single general purpose shoulder strap.
-It was intended to carry rations, mess gear, and other essential items.
-It was smaller as less essential gear would be carried on a vehicle.
+It was intended to carry rations, mess gear, and other essential items and was smaller as less essential gear would be carried on a vehicle.